sequence-dev/sequence/docs/how_to_guides/install/index.md

 ## Basic Install

-If you would like to use *Sequence*, but not modify the code, you can follow the basic installation instructions and install a pre-built version.
+If you would like to use *Sequence*, but not modify the code, you can follow the [basic installation](basic-install) instructions to install a pre-built version.

 ## Developer Install

 If you will be modifying code or contributing new code to *sequence*, you will first need to get *Sequence*'s source code and then install *sequence* from that code.
+This is described in the [install from source section](source-install).

 ```{toctree}
 :caption: Installing